dejvoss/cs_msp1_rehab_clinic_refactored/README.md

 ### Features left to Implement
 In the future i would like to add:
 1. Instead of scrolling from section to section i would like make animation which will show each section one by one.
-2. Make possibility to schedule online appointment.
+2. Add posibilities for users to make online appointment and phone appointment.

 ## Testing